Black Bottom Peanut Butter Pie

 Roughly adapted from a Bon Appetit recipe.

-The crust for this pie is just my standard graham cracker crust recipe.
+The crust for this Peanut Butter Pie is just my standard graham cracker crust recipe.
 Nothing fancy here… these days you can even buy pretty decent graham cracker crusts at the store, but then they come in those annoying flimsy aluminum pie pans that I always break in half.

 If you have a food processor of some sort, just pulse up around 10 sheets of graham crackers and mix it with melted butter and a pinch of sugar and salt.
 Then press it into your pan of choice.